robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ It says _less_ than what we mean in that it’s too general. `XMLPost` is abstract, and thus it wouldn’t work for it to be initialized directly; only its subclasses should be.
 But this isn’t directly expressible in the language, so some tired or unwary developer may make this mistake at some point.

-^ Fortunately for us and our somewhat contrived example, a better factoring is pretty simple too.
+^ Fortunately for us and our somewhat contrived example, a better factoring is straightforward too.

 ---